 Being younger than I, my date was somewhat of an inexperienced palate when it came to alcohol.
-She confessed that she didn’t particularly love the taste of alcohol and was definitely not what you would call ‘a big drinker’.
+She confessed that she didn’t particularly love the taste of alcohol and was definitely not what you would call “a big drinker”.
 Despite this, I figured a bartender could use his or her skill and experience to craft something agreeable to her underdeveloped tastes.
-Unfortunately however, this ended up not being the case, as neither establishment nor bartender were eager to cater to such a ‘novice cocktail palate’.

-In the name of the latest hipster wizardry it turned out that the place had hardly stocked any ‘conventional liqueurs’ whatsoever.
+In the name of the latest hipster wizardry, it turned out that the place had hardly stocked any ‘conventional liqueurs’ whatsoever.
 You know, the colourful kind that are on the sweeter end of the spectrum and generally more agreeable when someone is just starting out with cocktails.

 Though a Woodchip-Smoked Manhattan or a Chengdu Boulevardier may be great alcohol-forward cocktails for an experienced imbiber, it’s often not all that well-received by someone who is newish to cocktails.